 Port of Singapore Authority (PSA) Reports Handling 40 Million TEU in 2024

 The Port of Singapore Authority (PSA) reported having handled 41.1 million TEU in 2024, compared to 38.8 million in 2023.
-As for the Tuas port, which started operation in September 2022, it has cumulatively processed 10 million TEU towards the end of February 2024 , marking an important milestone.
+As for the Tuas port, which started operation in September 2022, it has cumulatively processed 10 million TEU by the end of February 2025, marking an important milestone.

-As per the master plan of Singapore, all the container terminals at Tanjong Pagar, Pasir Panjang, Keppel and others will be gradually consolidated at the new Tuas megaport.
+As per the master plan of Singapore, all the container terminals at Tanjong Pagar, Pasir Panjang, Keppel, and others will be gradually consolidated at the new #TuasPort.
 The Tuas Container Terminal is designed for a capacity of 65 million TEU, which Singapore plans to hit by 2040.

-Being electrically rather than diesel powered, the fleet of AGV also contributes to reduce the carbon footprint.
+Being electrically rather than diesel-powered, the fleet of #AGV also contributes to reducing the carbon footprint.
 Currently, the AGV can run for six hours after a 20-minute recharge.

 “Building on this positive momentum, we will strive to strengthen the synergies between our port operations and port-adjacent services, connecting our strategic nodes t create a more cohesive and integrated port ecosystem in line with PSA’s Node to Network Strategy.”